Blog Layout

 2. The Tenant is a Service Member

 Active service members who have been relocated or received permanent change of station are protected by the Servicemembers Civil Relief Act (SCRA).
 The protection starts from the day the member enters active military duty and ends 30 to 90 days after they are discharged.
-As such, they do not have to stay for the entire lease term in California and pay the rent, and the landlord will have to find a new tenant to rent the rental.
+As such, they do not have to stay for the entire lease term in California and paying rent, and the landlord will have to find a new tenant to lease the rental.

 According to the Act, only members of the “uniformed services” are protected when it comes to breaking a lease.
 They include members of the: